phenixdigital/phoenix_storybook/guides/setup.md

 of _stories_:

 - **component stories**: to document and showcase your components across different variations.
-- **pages**: to publish some UI guidelines, framework or whatever with regular HTML content.
+- **pages**: to publish some UI guidelines, framework with regular HTML content.
 - **examples**: to show how your components can be used and mixed in real UI pages.

 Stories are described as Elixir scripts (`.story.exs`) created under your `:content_path` folder.